Reduvius personatus: Distribution

 The masked hunter has a Holarctic distribution.
 It is native to Europe and western Asia, but has since been introduced to Australia, India, Africa, and North America.
 Masked hunters were likely introduced into North America accidentally in the late 1800s to early 1900s; they were first found in Canada in 1905 and in the United States in 1917, and are now common in the Central and Eastern United States.

-Lifecycle
+Life cycle

 Masked hunters, like other Hemiptera, undergo incomplete metamorphosis.
 Early stages of the lifecycle look like small adults and are called nymphs.
 Normally, one generation of masked hunter bugs occurs per year.
 Adults are common during midsummer, but can also be found in the winter.